emmahewson/mp2_travel_quiz/README.md

     * The map contains clickable markers
         * Each marker is clickable and reveals text and photos about a tourist attraction at that location
         * The highlight images are also assigned an associated 'alt' value to make them accessible (stored in the countries array)
-        * When a user clicks on a marker the page scrolls down so that the user can see the highlight's photos
+        * When a user clicks on a marker the page scrolls down to reveal the highlight info - where it scrolls to varies based on screen size for the best user experience.
         * If a user clicks on another marker the highlight text and photos are replaced
     * If the map fails to load text is displayed in the map box which handles the error smoothly for the user (built in functionality from Google Maps API)
     * The map also contains all the standard Google Maps functionality such as zoom, satellite view, street view and full screen